WolfireGames/overgrowth/README.md

 # Overgrowth Open Source
 This is the official repository for [Overgrowth]'s source code.
 Only the code is available here; the game data (such as art assets and levels) can only be legally obtained by purchasing Overgrowth from [Wolfire Games].

-This repository intends to allow people to‥
+This repository lets you‥

 - Run the open source code with the commercial data to perform experiments for educational purposes.
 - Propose changes to be merged back into the commercial game.
 - Create modifications for Overgrowth that would otherwise be impossible.
-- Use helpful code snippets in their projects.
+- Use helpful code snippets in your projects.
-- Create their own commercial "total conversions" that use an entirely new set of assets.
+- Create your own commercial "total conversions" that use an entirely new set of assets.

 If you would like to distribute any of the original Overgrowth assets, you must obtain explicit written permission from Wolfire Games.